JacBinon/SOHPMORE-DESIGN/docs/assignments/A01/index.md

 Professional Tone: A professional tone was sparingly used in this portfolio.
 The author's landing page starts with a large font reading "Hello World," which is a somewhat casual start for a professional portfolio.
 The author's paragraphs read more like a casual conversation, using phrases such as "Some of my other interests include" while listing unrelated hobbies, "My goal is to make cars," and "Please, look around and stay a while."
 These could be rewritten to sound more professional and include more engineering terminology and professional grammar.
 I feel this site is not very professional in terms of the grammar and phrases used.

 Task B- Product Analysis
+-The product I have chosen is a pair of scissors.
+Patent Link: https://patentimages.storage.googleapis.com/31/7e/02/593ba0285c4242/US20110302788A1.pdf

+The primary function of this device is to cut material, more specifically hair.
+The scissors are closed by the hand of the user, and the two metal blades shear the often-thin material that is between the two blades.
+This is used to split the material between the blades into two separate parts.
+The relationship between the force applied by the user and the force at the point of cutting can be described by the equation:

+MA (Mechanical Advantage) = F input / F output

+This means the force applied to the cutting edge is proportional to the force the user applies at a ratio equal to the mechanical advantage of the scissors.
+This mechanical advantage ratio changes throughout the length of the scissors, as scissors only cut at one point at a time along their length.
+This relationship assumes that the scissors are being treated as rigid bodies pivoting around a frictionless pivot, meaning there is no substantial deflection during cutting and no excessive friction in the scissors to decrease the force seen at the cutting point.
+This allows the scissors to be modeled as two ideal levers sharing a pivot.

+Below is a Picture of each component

 ## Decide